 Dementia is a decline in cognitive function.
-It may affect memory, thinking, language, judgment, and behavior.
 To be considered dementia, mental impairment must affect at least two brain functions.
-It may also cause personality changes.
+Dementia may affect:

-Dementia is not a disease.
-It may be caused by a variety of illnesses or injuries.
-Mental impairment may range from mild to severe.
-Some dementias are progressive, which means they get worse over time.
-Some dementias are treatable or even reversible.
-Some experts restrict the term dementia to irreversible mental deterioration.
+Some types of dementia are progressive.
+This means they get worse over time.
+Some types are treatable or even reversible.
+Some experts restrict the term “dementia” to irreversible mental deterioration.

-Dementia can be caused by degeneration of neurons (brain cells), or by disturbances in other body systems that affect how neurons function.
+Dementia has many causes.
+In general, it results from the degeneration of neurons (brain cells) or disturbances in other body systems that affect how neurons function.

 Some of the more common causes of dementia include: